7ep/demo/docs/README.txt

 api_testing_with_curl.txt         : How to call API endpoints with Curl https://curl.haxx.se/ api_testing_with_soapui.txt       : How to test API with SoapUI https://www.soapui.org/
-coveros_text.txt                  : help text with a fancy Coveros ascii graphic (also shown with gradlew coveros). demo.jmx                          : A JMeter file to demonstrate performance testing. desktop_automation.txt            : A guide on automating non-web-applications install_docker_centos.txt         : Instructions for setting up Docker on CentOS.
+coveros_text.txt                  : help text with a fancy Coveros ascii graphic (also shown with gradlew coveros). chromedriver_log.zip              : A compressed log file from Chromedriver when running our Behave UI tests demo.jmx                          : A JMeter file to demonstrate performance testing. desktop_automation.txt            : A guide on automating non-web-applications install_docker_centos.txt         : Instructions for setting up Docker on CentOS.